elabftw/elabdoc/doc/user-guide.rst

 Timestamp
 `````````
-An experiment can be timestamped if its status is timestampable (the default 'Running' status is not).
-Once timestamped it cannot be edited anymore.
+An experiment can be timestamped by users.
+It can be timestamped several times.
+Timestamping allows strong legal proof of the existence of the data at the timestamping date/time.

-What happens when you timestamp an experiment :
+What happens when you timestamp an experiment:

 - a pdf is generated
 - a sha256 sum of this pdf is generated